-Autism treatment using B12 injections is a safe and effective way to improve language, social and cognitive skills
+Methyl B12 injections are a safe and effective way to improve language, social and cognitive skills.

 B12 (cobalamin) is a vitamin “family” with five unique family members that each have different roles:

 Out of the B12 family, only methyl B12, or MB12 has the ability to activate the methylation biochemical pathway directly because of the donation of a “methyl” group.